Taxonomy

 • Save Terms

-Connects selected terms to the post object.
+Connects selected terms to the post.
+Defaults to off.

 • Load Terms

-Loads selected terms from the post object.
+Loads values from the post terms.
+Defaults to off.

 • Return Value